FACN3/GHM/README.md

       Working on the design and CSS.
       Writing some of the "Who We Are" section of the website.

+### Final Update - End of Day 2

+- Completed the required user stories.
+- Used our imagination to create website content.
+- Worked on the adaptability of the website as well as adopting a mobile first strategy for the design.

 ## TECHNOLOGIES IN USE